KimtaiKogoKevin/ClaimPilot/replit.md

 The AI analysis results include bounding boxes, confidence scores, and damage classifications, which are stored in the database and displayed to users through interactive visualizations.
 The system calculates damage severity estimates and cost ranges based on the AI predictions.

 ### Authentication and Authorization
+The platform supports dual authentication modes:

-User authentication is handled through Replit's OpenID Connect (OIDC) integration using Passport.js strategies.
-The system maintains user sessions using PostgreSQL-backed session storage with configurable TTL.
+**Replit Mode**: Uses Replit's OpenID Connect (OIDC) integration with Passport.js strategies for seamless cloud deployment.

+**Standalone Mode**: Implements JWT-based authentication with bcrypt password hashing for independent local deployment.
+Includes simple email-based registration and login flows.

-Role-based access control differentiates between claimants, brokers, and adjusters, with each role having access to specific dashboards and functionalities.
-The authentication system supports both individual and corporate user types.
+Both modes maintain user sessions and support role-based access control differentiating between claimants, brokers, and adjusters, with each role having access to specific dashboards and functionalities.

 ### Database Design
 The PostgreSQL database schema includes comprehensive tables for users, claims, individual/corporate details, vehicles, drivers, bank information, damage photos, and AI analysis results.
 The schema uses foreign key relationships to maintain data integrity and supports complex queries for claim processing workflows.